cubcloudai/ipmi-dhcp/README.md

 # Simple DHCP for IPMI

 This repo contains a tiny DHCP server you can run on your laptop to hand out an IP to an IPMI management port connected via Ethernet.
+Tiny = VERY SIMPLE

 ## Setup